sebjshaw/Deloton-Project/README.md

 ### Summary of above roadmap:

-1. Kafka Consumer in EC2 takes logs from Kafka Data stream every second
+1. Kafka consumer polls the Deloton topic receiving two logs per second.
+Combines these logs into one containing all the data for that second of the ride
 2. Parses logs and cleans data, passes into SQLite table ready for querying from the Live Dashboard, displaying recent and current pages
 3. At any point current user heart rate exceeds heart rate limit during the ride, calculated as a function of the user's age, email alert trigger sent using Amazon simple email service (SES)
 4. For a given ride for a specific user, at the end of their current ride, two csv files (user_info & ride_info) sent to s3 bucket (file storage service)